hcooreman/syllabi/csci403-spr24-syllabus.md

 | Final Project     | 20%           |
 | Weekly Check-Ins  | 5%            |

-Actively working on the worksheets and preparing for and participating in class will prepare you for the labs; that and the labs will prepare you for the exam and SQL project.
+Actively working on the worksheets and preparing for and participating in class will prepare you for the labs; that and the labs will prepare you for the quizzes and final project.
 Extra credit may be offered for additional learning activities related to this class.
 Unless otherwise detailed in this syllabus, the awarding of extra credit is at the discretion of the instructor and is not guaranteed.

+### <span style="color:darkblue">Course Schedule</span>

+See the schedule page on Canvas for a tentative course schedule.
+This schedule is subject to change.

+Please check there regularly for any updates to the course schedule.

 <!-- Do we agree with this late policy or would rather go to passes similar to data engineering? -->
 ### <span style="color:darkblue">Late Policy</span>

 Late lab submissions are _strongly_ discouraged.
 As with most programming languages, the material builds on itself.
 However, I understand that you are busy, and sometimes you need to work around other responsibilities.
 Accordingly, late labs will be accepted with a 1%/day (including partial days) penalty, up to three weeks after the due date, unless excused absences apply. **Any requests for exceptions to this late policy must be made to the course instructor (not the TAs).**

 Weekly Check-Ins cannot be submitted late, as they are an ongoing activity throughout the semester with solutions provided in the next class.

-The group projects cannot be submitted late due to time constraints - the SQL project requires printing of posters, and the non-SQL project similarly.
+The group projects cannot be submitted late due to time constraints.
 Extenuating circumstances might apply, however be prepared to cover for your teammates should they be unable to participate.
+There will be a peer-evaluation component of the final project grade to account for this circumstance.

 Quizzes can only be taken late with excused absences; contact your instructor one week prior to the quiz or as early as possible about the need for a make-up quiz.

-If you need quiz accommodations, please arrange that with Testing Services one week or more _prior_ to the exam date as shown in Canvas.
+If you need quiz accommodations, please arrange that with Testing Services one week or more _prior_ to the date as shown in Canvas.

-### <span style="color:darkblue">Absences</span>

-Mines students are expected to fulfill their academic requirements through attendance and/or participation.
-Class attendance is required of all students unless the student has an excused absence granted by the school or the student’s professor.
-An excused absence awarded by the school or professor comes after a student's request or initiative.
-To review the Excused Absence Policy and/or to request an excused absence, please visit [https://www.mines.edu/student-life/student-absences/](https://www.mines.edu/student-life/student-absences/).

 ### <span style="color:darkblue">Coursework Return Policy</span>